kushrast/worklog/README.md

 - Make switching topics a bit easier
 - [Bug] If you switch the topic, it logs the wrong topic as having been stopped
 - Add main timer
+- Allow events list to be viewed in browser